-Depending on what task or issues a strategy consultant is tackling, the prerequisites will vary.
+Experience needed: Depending on what task or issues a strategy consultant is tackling, the prerequisites will vary.
 Having an MBA or Bachelor of Commerce/Business is a great first step, along with 5+ years of strategy experience in various industries.
 Having experience with consulting firms like McKinsey and Ernst helps get exposure to business problems.

 2. Marketing consulting

 Marketing is a very broad field of work, making it a bountiful option for consultants.
-From email marketing to paid acquisition, to content production, there are a ton of areas that marketing consultants can assist with.
-Overall, these consultants will develop new strategies to help companies better target or convert their key demographic.
+From email marketing to paid acquisition to content production, there are a ton of areas that marketing consultants can assist with.
+Overall, marketing consultants develop new strategies to help companies better target or convert their key demographic.

 For example, maybe a company needs to restructure its email onboarding campaigns to increase conversions.
-Or, it’s been running ads for months and hasn’t been able to reduce the Cost-Per-Click (CPC), creating a desperate need to rework ongoing ad campaigns.
-Below are a few examples of marketing consulting roles that may peak your interest:
+Or, it’s been running unprofitable ads for months and, needs to rework ongoing ad campaigns.
+Below are a few examples of marketing consulting roles that may pique your interest: